julienvollering/MIAmaxent/README.md

 The predecessor to this package is the MIA Toolbox, which is described in detail in Mazzoni et al. (2015).

 The maximum entropy algorithm utilized in this package is provided by the MaxEnt java program (Phillips et al., 2006).

+### System Requirements

-You must have a Java Runtime Environment installed on your computer for this program (and the maxentmodelselectr package) to function properly.
-Java Runtime Environment can be downloaded and installed from .
+You must have a Java Runtime Environment (JRE) installed on your computer for **maxentmodelselectr** to function properly.
+Java Runtime Environment can be downloaded and installed from <http://java.com/download>.

 ### References